brimdata/zed/docs/language/operators/load.md

 ### Input Data

-Examples below below assume the existence of the Zed lake created and populated by the following commands:
+Examples below assume the existence of the Zed lake created and populated by the following commands:

 ```mdtest-command